quantapix/qnarre/docs/advanced_tf/narrative.md

 - .

-- variable management requires deletion
-- same native Python attribute mechanism

-- deleting and the results

-- variable management also means aggregating
-- intuitive Python `list` and `dict` are transparently employed

-- "naming" conventions are just as expected

-- neural networks rely on sharing weights, that is variables
-- variable sharing was ad-hoc, "name-based" before
-- Python has extensive native support for this fundamental problem
-- sharing of variables now is just as expected

-- persisted shared variables are not repeated
-- updates to shared variables can be easily verified

-- variable management also means "encapsulating"
-- new "modules" build on autotracking to extend Python's encapsulation mechanism
-- explicit name scoping of modules allows the reuse of module "classes"

-- convenience methods to recursively collect variables

-- name-based hierarchy and topological, Python-object hierarchy

-- Keras is the API for consistently reasoning about the network of components
-- Keras also visibly splits the distinct phases of building vs. executing of graphs
-- "functional" Keras has the most packaged functionality, we aim to use it throughout
-- Keras layers build on TF modules to manage variable persistence
-- the previous modules example is almost identical in Keras

-- create the helper to list our results

-- a most simple Keras model using 3 scalar variables to showcase the underlining topological persistence management

-- "a picture is worth a thousand words"
-- even a simplest model can be overwhelming when expressed as text
-- TensorBoard is a tool to also view the nested graphs
-- summary data for TB is generated as follows

-- our Keras model implements data-driven Python recursion
-- the new "Autograph" functionality allows us to use such intuitive expressions
-- it is invoked with the `@tf.function` Python decorator

-- load TensorBoard

-- generate the TB summaries including the graph representation

-- and view the zoom-able and clickable TensorBoard graph
+- any type of variable management system that allows creating variables also needs to support deleting them
+- to delete a variable from the hierarchy, the familiar native Python attribute mechanism's `del` operation can be used just as follows

+- .

+- and here are the results of calling our function

+- .

+- variable management also means possibly aggregating variables into containers
+- intuitive Python `list` and `dict` structures can be transparently employed
+- using our modified function to print our variables

+- .

+- we can intuitively collect variables into either `list`s or `dict`s
+- the patterns used for naming the variables are just as expected

+- .

+- neural networks rely on sharing persisted trainable weights, variables in our case, to express interdependencies
+- variable sharing was ad-hoc, "name-based", with a global scope before
+- as Python has extensive native support for managing easily sharable references to its objects, this fundamental problem gets an intuitive solution with the new trackable architecture
+- as expected, sharing variables now is natural and also safe, as it uses references instead of error-prone strings

+- .

+- persisted shared variables are obviously not repeated in checkpoints
+- and when checkpoints are restored or reloaded, the in-memory sharing of variables is also re-established
+- updates to shared variables can be easily verified just as follows

+- .

+- variable management also means possible "encapsulation"
+- new `Module` objects build on `AutoTrackable` to extend Python's familiar `class`-based encapsulation mechanism
+- supported explicit name scoping of modules allows the reuse of module classes, otherwise instances of the same class would need to be generically counted

+- .

+- when building hierarchies of modules, provided convenience methods also allow for recursively collecting variables

+- .

+- with our module class and our handy printing function we can now build a basic nested hierarchy
+- the results of printing our "one branch tree" show both the name-based hierarchy and the Python-object or "checkpoint" hierarchy

+- .

+- Keras is the API for consistently reasoning about the interconnected network of components
+- it also visibly splits the two distinct phases of building vs. executing our component "graphs"
+- `functional` Keras has the most packaged features to assist us with our neural networks and we aim to use it throughout
+- Keras `layer`s, as well-defined encapsulating components, build on the previously used `module`s to manage variable persistence
+- the previous modules example is almost identical with Keras layers

+- .

+- through adjusting our helper to print our results

+- .

+- we arrive to a most simple Keras model, using a mere 3 scalar variables to showcase the underlying already tried and used persistence management

+- .

+- even the simplest model can be overwhelming when expressed textually
+- TensorBoard is an accompanying tool that can help us in picturing the nested component graphs
+- as a "a picture is worth a thousand words", `summary` data for TB is generated as follows

+- .

+- our trivially simple Keras model still implements data-driven Python recursion
+- the new `autograph` functionality allows us to use such intuitive, native expressions instead of the usual TF "graph ops"
+- autograph code generation is invoked with the `@tf.function` Python decorator

+- .

+- in order to see the TB generated summaries, including the picture of our graph, we need to load the extension

+- .

+- then we generate the TB summaries

+- .

+- and now we can view the zoom-able and clickable TB graph
 - if you haven't run the code, an already generated graph is [here](./trackable.pdf)

+- .

+- this concludes our blog, please see how to use the new GPU-related functionality by clicking on the next blog

 # Many Smaller GPUs: Elegant In-Model Distribution